polterguy/lizzie/docs/introduction.md

 not have access to negatively modify the state of your server/client in any ways.
-The `Functions` class contains several pre-defined functions you might want to use though, ranging from math functions, to declaring variables, changing values of variables, creating functions in your Lizzie code, etc, etc, etc.
+The `Functions` class contains several pre-defined functions you might want to use though, ranging from math functions, to declaring variables, changing values of variables, creating functions in your Lizzie code, etc, etc, etc. Due to the way these functions are loaded into the Lizzie binder, you can also choose to translate the entire language's syntax to for instance Japaneese or Greek if you wish.
+Simply change the _"add"_ to _"foo"_, and there's no `add` function, but rather a `foo` function, that does what `add` previously did.

 In such a way, Lizzie is arguably a programming language checmically cleansed for _"keywords"_, besides the ones you explicitly choose to load into its binder.
 However, when you use the `LambdaCompiler` to compile your code, all default _"functions"_ or _"keywords"_ are automatically loaded for you.
-Further down on this page you can find the complete listof pre-defined functions, and what they do for you.
+Further down on this page you can find the complete list of pre-defined functions, and what they do for you.

 ### Declaring variables